pedrodiazct/ai-shopping-assistant-ct/README.md

 ## Key Components

 *   **`app/api/chat/route.ts`**: The backend API route that handles chat requests.
-It initializes the Vercel AI SDK and the commercetools Agent Toolkit, configures the AI model (OpenAI GPT-4o), defines the system prompt, sets up the available commercetools tools, and uses `streamText` to process messages and handle tool calls.
+It initializes the Vercel AI SDK and commercetools MCP Essentials, configures the AI model (OpenAI GPT-4o), defines the system prompt, sets up the available commercetools tools, and uses `streamText` to process messages and handle tool calls.
 *   **`app/page.tsx`**: The frontend chat interface.
 It uses the `useChat` hook from `@ai-sdk/react` to manage chat state, render messages (including text and tool invocation status), and handle user input.

 ## How it Works